 Of course not!
 The sales position is absolutely critical, and no company can afford to fill that role with someone ineffective.

-Yes, websites are about much more than just sales and online lead generation.
+Websites are about much more than just sales and online lead generation.
 Websites impact customer service, customer education, marketing, branding, and many other aspects of your business.
-But it is worth your time to focus on your company’s website, and make that first online impression of your company unforgettably positive.
+It is worth your time to focus on your company’s website, and make that first online impression of your company unforgettably positive.

 Scientists say it takes a mere seven seconds for humans to form an opinion about another human.
 It’s that all-important “first impression” that can take a very long time to change.